 Produces

-Strategic Pillars — a gap analysis with OKR alignment, impact metrics, and strategic opportunity areas
+Strategic Pillars — a gap analysis with OKR alignment, impact metrics, and portfolio coverage plus severity-sorted Strategy Insights

 Capabilities